 Book a luxury suite to see the Nashville Predators play today!

 The Music City entered the NHL in 1998 with an expansion team and immediately brought a new fan base into hockey.
 From locals to transplants to country music superstars, the Nashville Predators united the population in gold, navy, and white.

 Struggling through the early years, the Predators worked hard to find a winning formula on the ice.
 After five long years without any postseason experience, the Predators finally made the playoffs following the 2003-04 season.
-A quick exit at the hands of the Detroit Red Wings was enough to ignite a fire under this franchise that would have them continue to strive for the playoffs.
+A quick exit at the hands of the Detroit Red Wings was enough to ignite a fire under this franchise that would have them continue to strive for playoff greatness.

-The Predators have been a perennial playoff contender, making a postseason appearance in 9 out of the last 12 seasons.
+The Predators have been a perennial playoff contender, making a postseason appearance in 10 out of the last 13 seasons.
 Despite playing will enough to make the playoffs, a deep run seemed to elude the team.
-Nashville was never able to get beyond the second round of the tournament… until last year.
+Nashville was never able to get beyond the second round of the tournament… until two seasons ago.

 Following a strong showing with a record of 41-29-12, the Predators made the playoffs as the second wild card team in the Western Conference.
 Matching up against the powerhouse Chicago Blackhawks, there was a collective gulp in Tennessee.
 Never ones to back down from a challenge, the Predators brought their best game to the rink and astonishingly knocked off the Blackhawks in four games.
 This was the first time in NHL history that an eighth seeded team swept the first seeded team.
 Facing off against the St. Louis Blues, the Preds went back to work and prevailed in six games, sending Nashville to the Western Conference Finals for the first time in their history.